pamods/LavaSnake-s-Mods/README.md

 LavaSnake's Mods
 ================

 LavaSnake's PA mods.
 Have an improvement/suggestion?
-Well, file a bug report or a pull request!
+Well message me on the forums: https://forums.uberent.com/conversations/add?to=LavaSnake

 Check out the modinfo.json for more info on each mod.